alanClarke-solo/h2/src/main/Readme.md

 - Put(key, id, params, value)
     1) Store in L1 with TTL.
     2) Update local indexes (longKey mapping, param patterns).
-    3) If write-through enabled:
+    3) If write-through is enabled:
         - Write to Redis and/or DB with their own TTL.
         - Update parameter index table in DB for param queries.

 - Get(key, id)
     1) Check L1 by unique ID (L1 hit).
-    2) If miss and read-through enabled:
+    2) If miss and read-through is enabled:
         - Try L2 or L3 according to FallbackStrategy.
         - On hit, backfill L1 and update stats.
     3) Return Optional<T>.